Topics on this page

 Child Welfare - People You Will Meet from the Maryland Courts

 In a CINA case where a child is born exposed to certain illegal drugs, or the mother tests positive for certain illegal drugs when admitted to a hospital for delivery, it is much more likely that the child will be found a CINA.
 If drug treatment is made available to the mother, and she refuses treatment or does not successfully complete treatment, there will be a presumption within 1 year after the child’s birth that the child is not receiving proper care and attention from the mother.

-Effective October 1, 2013, before any proceeding concerning a child, the local department will generally give 10 days notice to the child's foster parent, preadoptive parent, or caregiver, of the date, time, and place of the proceeding, and of the right to be heard at the proceeding.
+Before any proceeding concerning a child, the local DSS will generally give 10 days notice to the child's foster parent, preadoptive parent, or caregiver, of the date, time, and place of the proceeding, and of the right to be heard at the proceeding.
 This notice provision can be waived for good cause.
-The foster parent, preadoptive parent, or caregiver, or an attorney for those people, have the right to be heard at the proceeding.
+The foster parent, preadoptive parent, or caregiver, or an attorney for those people, has the right to be heard at the proceeding.

 At the disposition hearing, the court may order either or both parents to pay for the support of the child.